Kyle Tucker: Minor leagues

+Projected to be a first round pick in the 2015 MLB draft, the Houston Astros selected Tucker fifth overall.
+He signed with the Astros, receiving a $4 million signing bonus rather than attend college.

 Tucker played for the Greeneville Astros of the Rookie-level Appalachian League.
-He began the 2016 season with the Quad Cities River Bandits of the Class A Midwest League, and received a midseason promotion to the Lancaster JetHawks of the Class A-Advanced California League.
+He began the 2016 season with the Quad Cities River Bandits of the Single–A Midwest League, and received a midseason promotion to the Lancaster JetHawks of the High–A California League.
 Tucker hit .285/.360/.438 with 32 stolen bases, nine home runs, and 69 runs batted in (RBIs) in 2016.

-Tucker began the 2017 season with the Buies Creek Astros of the Class A-Advanced Carolina League, and was promoted to the Corpus Christi Hooks of the Class AA Texas League in May.
+Tucker began the 2017 season with the Buies Creek Astros of the High–A Carolina League and was promoted to the Corpus Christi Hooks of the Double–A Texas League in May.
 He appeared in the 2017 All-Star Futures Game.
-He finished the season batting a combined .274/.346/.528 with 25 home runs and 90 RBIs between Buies Creek and Corpus Christi.
+He finished the season batting a combined .274/.346/.528 with 25 home runs and 90 RBI between Buies Creek and Corpus Christi.
 After the season, the Astros assigned Tucker to the Mesa Solar Sox of the Arizona Fall League.

-Tucker began the 2018 season with the Fresno Grizzlies of the Class AAA Pacific Coast League.
+Tucker began the 2018 season with the Fresno Grizzlies of the Triple–A Pacific Coast League.
 After he batted .306 in 80 games, the Astros promoted him to the major leagues on July 7.